 Round 4: QR Math Logic Side (Deduction Skills Challenge)

 The fourth round was more academic, hosted by a technical member of the QR team, and asked questions on number theory, combinations, conditional probability, and intellectual reasoning.
-This round is not about code, it's about your basic math skills and problem solving strategies.
+This round is less about code and more about your basic math skills and problem solving strategies.

 As an example, a question will ask: "two bags respectively have a number of red and white balls, each time from a different bag to take the ball, to find the probability of meeting a certain condition".
 If you have a solid foundation, this type of question is actually very clear set, but if you usually do not practice, it is easy to calculate incomplete or not enough time.